Student Support

 Your I-20 is valid for the length of your program and is “active” only when you are actively enrolled in your program full-time.
 If you complete your program before the end date written on your I-20, your I-20 will be shortened to that new date.

 You must enroll in at least 12 units of coursework in your certificate program each quarter.
-Most UCLA Extension courses carry 4 units each, so you can enroll in three courses.
+Most UCLA Extension courses carry 4 units each, so you should enroll in three courses.
 Some programs include courses that carry different unit values, so you’ll need to make sure you’re enrolled in a total of 12 units every quarter.
 Enroll in every course for a letter grade.

 If you decide you want to change to a new certificate program either during your current program or after completing your current program, contact ISS or IP-GEO to learn about the application process.